Federated Feature Selection for Cyber-Physical Systems of Systems: Federated Feature Selection

 \section{Federated Feature Selection}

-In this section we present how we exploit the cross-entropy based feature selection algorithm presented in Section \ref{sec:FE_theory_MAIN} and summarised in Algorithm \ref{algo:main_CE} to design our distributed and federated feature selection algorithm \ac{FFS}, described in Algorithms \ref{algo:federated_algo_server} and \ref{algo:federated_algo_client}.
-They cover, respectively, the two functional blocks of \ac{FFS}, i.e., Algorithm \ref{algo:federated_algo_server} is executed by the \ac{ES} to coordinate the distributed feature selection and Algorithm \ref{algo:federated_algo_client} runs on the clients.
+In this section we present how we exploit the CE-based \ac{FS} algorithm presented in Section \ref{sec:FE_theory_MAIN} and summarised in Algorithm \ref{algo:main_CE} to design our \ac{FFS} algorithm \ac{FFS}, described in Algorithms \ref{algo:federated_algo_server} and \ref{algo:federated_algo_client}.
+They cover, respectively, the two functional blocks of \ac{FFS}, i.e., Algorithm \ref{algo:federated_algo_server} is executed by the \ac{ES} to coordinate the distributed \ac{FS} and Algorithm \ref{algo:federated_algo_client} runs on the clients.
 The \ac{FFS} is an iterative procedure.
-In the beginning, the \ac{ES} sends to the clients involved in the process a vector $\mathbf{p^{G}} \in \mathbb{R}^d$ where each element represents the probability that each feature has to be selected according to its importance (lines 8-10 of Alg.\ref{algo:federated_algo_server}).
-Each element of $\mathbf{p}^G$ is initialized to $0.5$, i.e., this is a common choice when using the CE algorithm.
-The vector $\mathbf{p}^G$ represents a piece of global information that the \ac{ES} shares with the client nodes.
-Each client $l$ uses it to initialize its local copy of the probability vector $\mathbf{p}^{l}$ and runs the local feature selection procedure based on its local data (lines 2-3 of Alg. \ref{algo:federated_algo_client}).
-At the end of the local feature selection, the $l$-th client sends to the \ac{ES} the locally updated features' probability vector $\mathbf{p_{new}^l}$ and a control information regarding the cardinality of its local data $n^{l}$ whose purpose will become clear in the following.
-The \ac{ES} computes the new global probability vector by aggregating the ones received from the clients (line 13 of Alg. \ref{algo:federated_algo_server}).
-The updated vector $\mathbf{p}_{r+1}^G$ is transmitted to the nodes that, once received, they run Algorithm \ref{algo:federated_algo_client} initializing the local probability vector with the new global one.
+At the beginning, the \ac{ES} sends to the clients involved in the process a vector $\mathbf{p}_G \in \mathbb{R}^m$ where each element represents the probability that each feature has to be selected according to its importance (lines 8-10 of Alg.\ref{algo:federated_algo_server}).
+Each element of $\mathbf{p}_G$ is initialized to $0.5$, i.e., this is a common choice when using the CE algorithm.
+The vector $\mathbf{p}_G$ represents a piece of global information that the \ac{ES} shares with the client nodes.
+Each client $l$ uses $\mathbf{p}_G$ to initialize its local copy of the probability vector, i.e., $\mathbf{p}_l\gets\mathbf{p}_G$ and runs the local \ac{FS} procedure based on its local data (lines 2-3 of Alg. \ref{algo:federated_algo_client}).
+At the end of the local \ac{FS}, the $l$-th client sends to the \ac{ES} the locally updated probability vector $\mathbf{p}_{l_{new}}$ and a control information regarding the cardinality of its local data $n_{l}$ whose purpose will become clear in the following.
+The \ac{ES} computes the new global probability vector (line 13 of Alg. \ref{algo:federated_algo_server}) by aggregating the ones received from the clients as expressed in Equation (\ref{eq:joint_probability}) and discussed later on.
+The updated vector $\mathbf{p}_G$ is transmitted to the nodes that run Algorithm \ref{algo:federated_algo_client} by updating the local probability vector with the new global one.
 This procedure iterates until the distribution global probability vector converges to a stable one.
-In \ac{FFS} we check convergence by comparing the distribution of the current global probability vector $\mathbf{p}_r^{G}$ to the previous one $\mathbf{p}_{old}^G$ using the Kolmogov-Smirnov statistical test for two one-dimensional samples (KS-test).
-The procedure stops when (i) the p-value of the KS-test is greater than a fixed threshold ($\tau_1=0.995$)\footnote{We empirically observed that the closer $\tau_1$ to one, the more accurate the solution.} and, (ii) its variation from one update to the other is negligible, i.e., $\tau_2 = 10^{-6}$ (line 7 of Alg. \ref{algo:federated_algo_server}).
+In \ac{FFS} we check convergence by comparing the distribution of the current global probability vector $\mathbf{p}_G$ to the previous one $\mathbf{p}_{G_{old}}$ using the Kolmogov-Smirnov statistical test for two one-dimensional samples (KS-test).
+The procedure stops when \textit{(i)} the p-value of the KS-test is greater than a fixed threshold\footnote{We empirically observed that the closer $\tau_1$ to one, the more accurate the solution.} $\tau_1=0.995$ and, \textit{(ii)} its variation from the previous one is less than $\tau_2 = 10^{-6}$ (line 7 of Alg. \ref{algo:federated_algo_server}).